-:
+We asked how do they meet the language needs of patients?
 We were told:

-Have ato ,
+Have access to interpreting services

+A family member may come and speak with permission, on behalf of the patient

+There is a hearing loop in place

+Practice Manager (PM) interview

-There is a hearing loop in placeand that there are approximately twenty people signed up.
+We asked if there was a PPG/PRG and we were informed there is and that there are approximately twenty people signed up.
 Meetings are sort to be held every 3 months and there is a copy of information on patient notice board.

 We were informed by the practice manager that there are no staff vacancies at present and that the practice maintains staffing requirements.
 Staffing below:

 3 main GP partners